Glentaisie -Glen of Taisie.

-Travelling from the Giants Causeway direction Glentaisie is the first of the nine glens you encounter, it is part of a scenic loop drive which covers both Glenshesk/ Glentaisie and loops around Knocklayd mountain.
+Travelling from the Giants Causeway direction Glentaisie is the first of the nine glens you encounter, it is part of a scenic loop drive which covers both Glenshesk and Glentaisie and circles Knocklayd mountain.
 The drive is best accessed from the seafront at Ballycastle where it is signposted off the main Causeway Coastal Route at the Margey Bridge just before you leave the town heading for Cushendall.

 The glen is named after Taisie, who was the daughter of a Rathlin Chieftain.
 She married Congal, son of the King of Dariada.
 Congal received the glen and other lands along the coast as a wedding gift from her father, he would later succeed his father to become king.
 Taisie's father also built a fort for the couple in Glentaisie, the photo below is the mound or a drumlin known as 'The Fort' and reputed to be where they lived after their marriage.